Women at work make up almost half of the global workforce; however, only 28% of them represent the IT industry (according to a recent Gartner report).

 For example, the ratio of gender representation in computer science degree programs in 2020 was 82:18 (in favor of men).
 However, the gender representation in the Math program was 57:43 (in favor of men).
 And while men do represent the bigger pool in both the education programmes, the representation of women in the latter is significantly better.

-So you may consider exploring the non traditional backgrounds and establish a robust L&D plan to increase representation of women in technology.
+So you may consider exploring non-traditional backgrounds and establishing a robust L&D plan to increase the representation of women in technology.

 - Industry-based readjustments: Ask yourself, what makes your industry appealing?
 What exactly are the factors that set you apart?
 You can use this information to target women from other industries who have worked in similar roles.
 For instance, women have higher representation in the healthcare industry, you can target women in healthcare to move to insurance.